justeattakeaway/pie/apps/pie-docs/src/foundations/typography/overview.md

     caption: "The example above shows how a $heading-l looks on a narrow screen."
 } %}

-**Only our heading and subheading typographic styles are responsive.** Our body styles share the same values regardless of the size of the screen they’re being displayed in.
+**Only our heading and subheading typographic styles are responsive.** Our body styles are the same for all screens.

 {% notification {
     type: "information",